ERG Impact Awards

 Business Impact

-Groups nominated in this category have made a significant contribution to their organization’s business goals.
-Examples of areas of impact include, but are not limited to, product insights/development/innovation, supplier diversity, marketing, brand reputation (e.g., customer service enhancements) and other business operations.
+Groups nominated in this category have made a clear and significant contribution to their organization’s business goals.
+Examples of work in this area of impact include, but are not limited to, product insights, development, and innovation; supplier diversity; marketing and market penetration; brand positioning and reputation; and other business operations impacting the “bottom line.”

 Community Impact

-Groups nominated in this category have made a significant contribution to the communities in which their organization does business.
-Examples of areas of impact include, but are not limited to, educational/vocational opportunities for underserved populations, environmental sustainability, disaster relief and overall health of a community.
+Groups nominated in this category have made a clear and significant contribution to the external communities in which their organization does business.
+Examples of work in this area of impact include but are not limited to, educational and vocational opportunities for historically excluded populations, environmental sustainability, disaster relief, overall health of a community, volunteerism and philanthropy, and external partnerships with community-based organizations.

 Workforce Impact

-Groups nominated in this category have made a significant contribution to an organization’s efforts to recruit, retain and advance diverse talent.
-Examples of areas of impact include, but are not limited to, pipeline development, recruitment, onboarding, mentorship/sponsorship and internal leadership development programming.
+Groups nominated in this category have made a clear and significant contribution to their organization’s efforts to recruit, retain, and advance diverse talent.
+Examples of work in this area of impact include but are not limited to, pipeline development, recruitment, onboarding, mentorship and sponsorship, frontline and hourly workforce development, and internal leadership development programming.

 Workplace Culture Impact

-Groups nominated in this category have made a significant contribution to an organization’s inclusive culture.
-Examples of areas of impact include, but are not limited to, employee engagement, promoting inclusive behaviors, benefits/policies and procedures, and workplace design/accessibility.
+Groups nominated in this category have made a clear and significant contribution to their organization’s inclusive culture.
+Examples of work in this area of impact include, but are not limited to, employee engagement; promotions of inclusive behaviors, benefits, policies, and procedures; workplace design and accessibility; spaces of belonging; and opportunities to increase cultural competency.

 ERG Collaboration